dwulff/text2sdg/README.md

 ## General Information

-The `text2sdg` package is developed by Dirk U. Wulff and Dominik S. Meier, with contributions from Rui Mata.
-It is published under the GNU General Public License (version 3).
+The `text2sdg` package is developed by Dirk U. Wulff and Dominik S. Meier, with contributions from Rui Mata and the <a href="https://cds.unibas.ch/">Center for Cognitive and Decision Sciences</a>.
+It is published under the GNU General Public License.

 An overview of elements of the package can be accessed [online](http://dwulff.github.io/text2sdg/reference/text2sdg.html) or from within R using `?text2sdg`.
 A tutorial illustrating the use of the package can be accessed